 Winter season is here and the temperature drops outside.
 People are busy packing their autumn clothes and began unpacking their winter clothes.
 During the coldest season, many of us start preparing for things to keep our body cozy and warm.
 In spite of changing your wardrobe, its time to change your eating regime.
 Yes, you have to choose the right and the best foods that keep your body warm during the winter season.
-Buy winter wellbeing products at 20% cashback only at Pulse Plus Pharmacy
+Buy winter wellbeing products at 20% cashback only at Pulse Pharmacy Pharmacy

 As the temperature falls, your body's metabolism slows down to conserve energy and heat.
 This might be the reason why you feel sluggish and lazy at winter times.
 The good news is that there are certain foods that regulate your metabolism which keeps your body warm and snug.
 You will be astonished to know about the simple foods that are already there in your kitchen can work wonders.
 Well, let's jump right into it.

 We all have ginger at home but many of us are puzzled on what to do with it.
 Ginger is used globally to treat digestive problems, cold & flu, respiratory problems and for many other ailments.
 To your surprise, ginger can also keep your body warm during the winter season.
 Yes, ginger has thermogenic properties and increases heat through metabolic stimulation.
 The best way is to brew a cup of ginger tea and have a sip morning and evening.
 You can also add fresh gingers in your curry, meat dishes, soups, and smoothies.